roytam1/cpm-player/readme.txt

 	> CPM CC SAMPLE.C

 Current directory is recognized as A drive.
-To use B-P drive, create the dierctory named B-Z.
+To use B-P drive, create the sub-dierctory named B-P.

 ----------------------------------------